msokolov/lux/README.md

 tool for analyzing new and unfamiliar XML structures.
 We often encounter XML data that is either known not to conform to its schema/DTD, or may not be constrained by any schema whatsoever.
 In such cases it is very useful to be able to test assertions across a large range of sample data in order to apply evidence-based constraints.
+To this end, Lux provides path- and content- indexes for every element and attribute node, without the need to pre-configure any indexes, and also provides explicit XPath indexing.

 ## What's Next? ##